sahilpohare/pingerchips-examples/chat-app/readme.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1699283808179/81cdc65b-374d-485d-bd31-e54e056d0a65.png align="center")

 That's it!
-You've created a simple chat app using Node.js and PingerChips.
-Users can send and receive messages in real-time using PingerChips.
+You've created a simple chat app using Node.js and [PingerChips](https://www.pingerchips.com/?utm=blog&referrer=blog-chat-app).
+Users can send and receive messages in real-time using [PingerChips](https://www.pingerchips.com/?utm=blog&referrer=blog-chat-app).
 Customize and expand the functionality as needed for your application.
 If you encounter any issues, make sure to check your app credentials and verify that you've followed each step correctly.

+Code for the above example can be found [here.](https://github.com/sahilpohare/pingerchips-examples)